 The Council works closely with the NSW Primary Principals’ Association (PPA) and other key stakeholders.

-Increasingly Council’s work is being done in national and international forums as secondary principals are asked to address a range of critical educational issues.
-We are active contributors to the International Confederation of Principals (ICP) and Principals Australia Institute (PAI).
+Increasingly Council’s work is being done in national and international forums as secondary principals are asked to address a range of critical educational issues and we are active contributors to the International Confederation of Principals (ICP).
 Membership of our Council is open to all principals of public high schools, colleges, community schools (K-12), central schools and schools for specific purposes with secondary enrolments.
 The Council has a participative model of expert reference groups of principals who volunteer to work in specific areas including staffing, assets, curriculum, Aboriginal Education, and assessment.
 It also has project teams whose work is to develop policy and practice in emerging areas of educational priority.
 The state level work is underpinned by a regional organisation that is a democratic, representative model of decision making, from which regional delegates and issues are forwarded to State Assembly, the strategic decision making body of the Council.